-4.2.
+4.4.
 Inclusion criteria

-- Pregnant women with prenatal care and continuous membership (allowing up to a 31-day gap) at KPSC between the 1st day of the 27th week of pregnancy and the index (vaccination) date. - Exposed cohort: Pregnant women vaccinated with Boostrix on or after the 1st day of the 27th week of pregnancy; who were not vaccinated with any other Tdap vaccine at any other time during the pregnancy in scope of this study. - Unexposed cohort: Women matched to the exposed cohort and pregnant sometime during the approximate estimated period between 1/1/2012-12/31/2013 and did not receive any Tdap vaccine during the pregnancy in scope of this study.
+- Pregnant women with prenatal care and continuous membership (allowing up to a 31-day gap) at KPSC between the 1st day of the 27th week of gestation and the index (vaccination) date. - Exposed cohort (from the 27th week of gestation): Pregnant women vaccinated with Boostrix on or after the 1st day of the 27th week of gestation; who were not vaccinated with any other Tdap vaccine at any other time during the pregnancy in scope of this study. - Unexposed cohort: Women matched to the exposed cohort and pregnant sometime during the approximate estimated period between 1/1/2012-12/31/2013 and did not receive any Tdap vaccine during the pregnancy in scope of this study.